cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

 below.
 Instructions within the address range of `0xd040` and `0x1010` have been injected by [Morion](https://github.com/pdamian/morion) to set the correct concrete return value(s) of the function.

+Note: [Morion](https://github.com/pdamian/morion) also implements the concept of hooking arbitrary sequences of assembly instructions ("`hooks:lib:inst_hook:`"), not necessarily belonging to function calls.
+These are similar to the ones regarding functions, but do not inject any instructions for set return values.
 ```
 [...]
 [2023-11-28 08:56:37] [DEBG] 0x0000d03c (08 00 a0 e1): mov r0, r8                                            #